Catholic Gift Guide

 A Children’s Bible

 Few habits are as important as learning to immerse oneself in God’s Word.
 The high-English of a King James Bible might be a bit too dense for an 8 year old, but that doesn’t mean it’s too early to start reading the bible.
 A children’s bible is especially great because they usually come with footnotes that help to explain complicated concepts that younger kids might not understand — and you can learn from too as you share in the experience of reading the bible!
+We’re also fans of these books on confession and prayer from Catholic All Year, which are directed at helping kids understand and grow their faith.

 Similarly, gifting a rosary is a wonderful option specifically when a child has their first communion because they’re learning to talk to God on their own.
 Learning to pray the Rosary can be tough for younger kids, especially with the idea of meditating on the Mysteries, so we recommend pairing this with a kid’s guide to the rosary that will help walk them through the process.
 If you want to make your gift of a rosary especially meaningful, check out our custom rosary builder.
 Choose the recipient’s favorite color, opt for a meaningful centerpiece, and so on.
 Or browse our custom rosary design guide and choose colors and options that hold religious significance that can help teach your giftee about their faith traditions.